yariksav/vuetify-dialog/README.md

   - type: Object
   - properties:
     - position: one of _top-left_, _top-right_, _bottom-left_, _bootom-right_
-    - timeoot: timer to hide message.
+    - timeout: timer to hide message.
 Default 5000.
 If set to 0 - message will not closes automatically
     - actions
 ```js
 this.$dialog.notify.info('Test notification', {